swcarpentry/python-novice-gapminder/_extras/design.md

 ### Libraries (Including Aliases) (10:50)

-*   Teaching: 10 min
+#### Teaching: 10 min

+* Explain what software libraries are and why programmers create and use them.
+* Write programs that import and use libraries from Python's standard library.
+* Find and read documentation for standard libraries interactively (in the interpreter) and online.

-*   Exercises: 10 min
+#### Exercises: 10 min

 > ## Exploring the Math Library
 >